ACCESS-NRI/access-hive.org.au/docs/about/support.md

 We use a system of tags to identify who supports the linked documentation or software, and the level of support you can expect:

-    - {{ supp }}: Supported by ACCESS-NRI
+    - {{supp}} Supported by ACCESS-NRI
-    - {{ recom }}: Recommended by ACCESS-NRI
+    - {{recom}} Recommended by ACCESS-NRI
-    - {{ comm }}: Community contributed
+    - {{comm}} Community contributed

 ## Supported by ACCESS-NRI {{supp}}

-Documentation or software that is either created by ACCESS-NRI, or existing documentation or software for which ACCESS-NRI has taken over responsibility.
-Either way it is being actively updated and supported by ACCESS-NRI.
-Support queries should
+Documentation that is actively updated and supported by ACCESS-NRI.
+This is documentation was either created by ACCESS-NRI, or it is existing documentation for which ACCESS-NRI has taken over responsibility.

 ## Recommended by ACCESS-NRI {{recom}}

-Documentation for third-party software that ACCESS-NRI recommends and facilitates use by the community at NCI.
+Documentation for third-party software that ACCESS-NRI recommends and facilitates the use of at NCI as a service to the community.
 This means ACCESS-NRI supports the infrastructure required to run the software, but not necessarily the software itself.

 ## Community contributed {{comm}}

-Documentation or software that is of use to the community, but is not explicitly endorsed or supported by ACCESS-NRI.
+Documentation that is of use to the community, but is not explicitly endorsed or supported by ACCESS-NRI.

 # How to get help